Easy White Chocolate Haystacks Recipe

 Pouring chow mein into melted white chocolate

-Next, add the chow mein to the melted chocolate
+Next, add the chow mein to the melted chocolate.

 Melted white chocolate, chow mein, and peanuts in a large glass bowl

-Add the peanuts to the recipe and stir until both the noodles and the peanuts are coated with chocolate
+Add the peanuts to the recipe and stir until both the noodles and the peanuts are coated with chocolate.
+Peanuts are optional in this recipe.
+I like to add peanuts because they create a sweet and salty treat.

 Mixing haystack cookies in a large bowl

+Once the noodles and peanuts are covered in chocolate, scoop them onto a cookie sheet.
 Or, you can use some parchment paper and spread the cookies out that way, and it makes for some easy clean-up.

 I scooped out rather large cookies, and the recipe created 24 cookies, but you can make them any size you’d like.